department-of-veterans-affairs/vets-website/content/pages/social-work-services.md

 Talk to your VA primary care team.
 Or, call your nearest VA health facility and ask to be connected to a social worker.<br>
 [Find contact information for your closest VA health care facility](/facilities).

-### How do I get help right away if I or someone I love is in crisis?
+### How do I get help right away if I or someone I love is homeless or in crisis?

 **If you or your loved one is homeless or at risk of becoming homeless**, call the National Call Center for Homeless Veterans at 1-877-4AID-VET (<a href="tel:+1phonenumber">1-877-424-3838</a>) for help 24 hours a day, 7 days a week.
 A trained VA counselor will give you information about homeless programs and services near you.
 The call is free and completely private.